iscoe/coca/README.md

 In order to use this package, one must first have Caffe (and the associated Python API, termed "pycaffe") installed.
-Note that the pycaffe API has evolved over time so depending upon your particular version of Caffe some minor code surgery may be required.
-As of May 2015 this code has been verified to work with version XXX.
+Note that pycaffe evolves over time so depending upon your particular version of Caffe some minor code surgery may be required.
+As of May 2015 this code has been verified to work with Caffe versions:

+ * Development branch October 3, 2014

 You must also supply data for training and test.
 For one example of how to use COCA with real data, please see the